metaplex-foundation/developer-hub/src/pages/umi/guides/passing-transaction-from-backend-to-frontend.md

 // need to transform it into a usable keypair let keypair = umi.eddsa.createKeypairFromSecretKey(new Uint8Array(walletFile));

-// Before Umi can use the keypair you need to generate a signer with it
+// Before Umi can use this Keypair you need to generate

-Before using it into Umi, you need to transform it
-// into a Signer type
+// a Signer type with it
 const signer = createSignerFromKeypair(umi, keyair);

 // Tell Umi to use the new signer.